jazu1412/LOW_CODE_AUTOML_AUTOGLUON/README.md

 - TABULAR CLASSIFICATION AND REGRESSION
 - TEXT CLASSIFICATION

-### VDEOS IN GOOGLE DRIVE- [ANYONE CAN VIEW - SHARING]
+### VIDEOS IN GOOGLE DRIVE - [ANYONE CAN VIEW - SHARING]
-I have added the recordings in google drive as I have reached the upload limit in youtube
+I have added the recordings in Google Drive as I have reached the upload limit in YouTube.

 ## Notebooks Overview